bryanedds/Nu/CODING_STANDARD.md

 **An F\# Coding Standard Proposal for the wider F# Community.**
 -

+**What people don't get about code standards, and what you should -**

+What people don't seem to understand is that code standards aren't about enforcing one's personal opinions on style.
+They're about finding the simplest, least-detrimental possible ways for people to be consistent with one another.
+In that, they are more about logical, thoughtful reasoning than an art of stylistic cultural imperialism.

 **A) Correctness**

 1) Set warning levels to the highest level possible.